l7mp/stunner/examples/direct-one2one-call/README.md

 In Kubernetes, however, you can use a single command to *scale STUNner to an arbitrary number of replicas*.
-Kubernetes will potentially add new nodes to the cluster if needed, add the new replicas *automatically* to STUNNer's STUN/TURN server pool made accessible behind a (single) public IP address/port pair, and clients' UDP/RTP media streams will be automatically load-balanced by Kubernetes across STUNner replicas.
+Kubernetes will potentially add new nodes to the cluster if needed, add the new replicas *automatically* to STUNNer's STUN/TURN server pool, make it accessible behind a (single) public IP address/port pair, automatically load-balancing client media connections across the replicas.

-For instance, the below command will fire up 15 STUNner replicas; this usually succeeds in a matter of seconds.
+The below command will fire up 15 STUNner replicas; this usually succeeds in a matter of seconds.
 ```console
 kubectl scale deployment stunner --replicas=15